joeltg/piece-quads/README.md

 ```

 Later, in the body, terms will be represented as indices into this list.
 Blank nodes are also represented as indices that "overflow" the header, but do not need to be serialized since their labels are not significant.

+The purpose of the header section is to effectively extract the term _values_ from the dataset, leaving only the graph _structure_ behind.
+This is a common overall strategy in RDF compression schemes.
+However in most instantiations of this "header dictionary" approach, the header format itself is optimized to be as compact as possible, by applying common prefix elimination to the list of IRIs and other naive compression techniques.

+This is explicitly not the goal of the piece-quads header format.
+Instead, the piece-quads header format is designed to compress well under generic string compression formats.
+The overarching strategy behind the piece-quads format is to separate these concerns - graph structure and term values - and design a highly compact binary format just for the graph structure, with the expectation that generic string compression formats will perform better on the header, whose values are generic strings, than whatever arbitrary fixed scheme could be baked into the piece-quads format. piece-quads are designed to be compressed afterwards.

 ### IRIs